Sociology of Education: Key Theories for Teachers

 According to symbolic interactionists, individuals actively construct and interpret the meanings of symbols, such as language, gestures, and objects, within the context of their social interactions.

 Key features of symbolic interactionism include the idea that meaning is not inherent in objects or events but is rather assigned through social interaction.
 It recognises that individuals have different interpretations of symbols based on their ownexperiences, values, and social backgrounds.
-This theory highlights the dynamic nature of meaning-making, as interpretations can change over time and vary across different social contexts.
+This theory highlights the active nature of meaning-making, as interpretations can change over time and vary across different social contexts.

 Symbolic interactionists also emphasise the social construction of reality.
 They argue that individuals and groups collectively create and maintain the shared meanings and expectations that shape social life.
 Through everyday interactions, people negotiate and validate these meanings, contributing to the formation of social norms, identities, and roles.